LionelDraghi/bbt/README.md

 [This example](docs/examples/gcc_hello_word.md) shows how simple it is to run a `gcc` sanity test, that compile and run the ubiquitous *Hello Word*.

 > [!NOTE]
-> Note that bbt is fully tested with bbt since 0.0.4 version, and that bbt own tests are based on feature descriptions available [here](docs/tests/features_results.md).
+> bbt is fully tested with bbt since 0.0.4 version.
+> bbt own tests are based on features descriptions indexed [here](docs/tests/features_results.md).

 ## Main characteristics